tansawit/tansawit.me/content/likes.md

 ## Anime

-Was really crazy about it in high school and first 2 years of college.
+Was really [crazy about it](https://myanimelist.net/animelist/ValtyreZ?status=2&tag=) in high school and first 2 years of college.
 I was probably keeping up with 10+ shows every week.
-But then things get in the way and I kinda have fallen out of it.
-Mostly.
+But then things get in the way and I kinda have fallen out of it except for 1-2 episodes a week.
 A shame really.

 ## Optimization